platformsh/platformsh-docs/src/configuration/app-containers.md

     Unix socket or a TCP socket.
 Can be either `tcp` or `unix`.
 * `protocol`:
     Specifies whether your application is going to receive incoming requests over HTTP, FastCGI, or UWSGI.
-Can be `http`, `fastcgi`, or `uwsgi`.
+Can be `http` or `fastcgi`, for now.
 The default varies depending on which application runtime you're using.
+Other values will be supported in the future.

 ##### Socket family